mbohun/mbohun_graph-experiments/github-svg-test/README.md

 ---
 NOTE:
-If firefox, google-chrome (opera works fine) fails to display .svgz file-s, add this to your `.htaccess` file on the server:
+If firefox and/or google-chrome (opera works fine) fails to display .svgz file-s, add this to your `.htaccess` file on the server:
 ```
 AddType image/svg+xml svg svgz
 AddEncoding gzip svgz